bitnami/containers/bitnami/airflow/README.md

 docker run --name airflow bitnami/airflow:latest
 ```

 **Warning**: This quick setup is only intended for development environments.
-You are encouraged to change the insecure default credentials and check out the available configuration options in the [Environment Variables](#environment-variables) section for a more secure d
+You are encouraged to change the insecure default credentials and check out the available configuration options in the [Environment Variables](#environment-variables) section for a more secure deployment.
-eployment.

 ## Why use Bitnami Images?